danrosen6/urlChecker/ReadMe.txt

 6. Create .env file
 create variable my_api_key and set it equal to the api key within a string

-7. To run the file in terminal type python fileName.py
+7. To run a file in terminal type.
+This is required due to the use of the venv python fileName.py

+For this code enter:
+python main.py

 VirusTotal API
 Standard free public API